INM-6/closed-loop-learning-in-autonomous-agents/README.md

 ## Introduction

-This repository contains simulation and analysis scripts to reproduce two figures from the publication "A closed-loop toolchain for neural networksimulations of learning autonomous agents".
+This repository contains simulation and analysis scripts to reproduce two figures from the publication "A closed-loop toolchain for neural network simulations of learning autonomous agents".

 The network model is implemented in PyNEST and can be found in `actor_critic_network/network.py`.